kubernetes-retired/kubefed/README.md

 mechanism and higher-order behaviors like policy-based placement and dynamic scheduling.

-## Working with fnord
+## Getting started

 ### Required: `apiserver-builder`
-fnord depends on
-[apiserver-builder](https://github.com/kubernetes-incubator/apiserver-builder)
-to generate code and build binaries.
+This repo depends on [apiserver-builder](https://github.com/kubernetes-incubator/apiserver-builder) to generate code and build binaries.
 Download a [recent release](https://github.com/kubernetes-incubator/apiserver-builder/releases)